 Honestly, unless you are streaming at 1080p 30 fps, there is no way to stream without ruining the video feed with excessive compression artifacts.
-This is because 1080p 60 fps needs around 12,000 bitrate, double Twitch’s bitrate limit of 6,000, to maintain a minimal number of compression artifacts.
+This is because bitrate for 1080p streaming 60 fps needs around 12,000 bitrate, double Twitch’s video bitrate limit of 6,000, to maintain a minimal number of compression artifacts.

 After all, each frame has 2,073,600 pixels, and when multiplied by 30 or 60 every second, it overwhelms the encoder’s ability to keep up at the limited data rate.
 There simply isn’t enough time to send each frame at only 6 Mbps.

 I understand that this flies in the face of even Twitch’s own recommended bitrate settings, though they have modified their list to mention that 1080p should only be used for low-action footage.
-It isn’t really made clear what constitutes low-action footage, though.
-Some examples of low-action footage include:
+It isn’t really made clear what constitutes low-action footage, though, so I’ve compiled a shortlist of what constitutes low-action footage:

 - Art streams

 - 24/7 fixed camera streams

 - And any sort of stream with minimal movement on screen

 I will say this, their mention of 900p in that list is a poor choice – nobody should stream at 900p because of the rule of 8.

 |Resolution & Frames Per second||Bitrate (Higher = Better)|

 |1440p60||12,000 – 18,000 kbps|